AndreasWillibaldWeber/Ipelets/README.md

 ![Choosing the text, textsize, color and background opacity](StepArrowDiagram/img/StepArrowDiagram_02.png)
 ![Result](StepArrowDiagram/img/StepArrowDiagram_03.png)

+**To-dos for StepArrowDiagram**
+- [ ] restructure the geometry generation and dialogue code
+- [ ] add functionality to create more than one arrow at once
+- [ ] read attributes from the stylesheet
+- [ ] create default colour themes
+- [ ] add different step arrow diagram styles

 ## BoxDraw
 It shows a simple minimum of code snippets to create a fully functional custom tool for IPE.
 It makes a rectangle by using two points.
 A line shows the diagonal of the future rectangle during drawing.